• Home

 Morton Headstone in Berwick Civic Cemetery

-There is further evidence that by the time of his own demise in 1885, John had been predeceased by both his wife Hannah in 1881, his son James in Queensland Australia in 1876, where he had been killed instantaneously by a falling tree, and Andrew Holmes who perished at the hands of the Zulus at the famous Battle of Isandlwana in South Africa in 1879.
+Further evidence shows that by the time of his own death in 1885, John had already been predeceased by his wife Hannah in 1881; his son James, who was killed instantly by a falling tree in Queensland, Australia, in 1876; and Andrew Holmes, who died at the hands of the Zulus at the famous Battle of Isandlwana in South Africa in 1879.

 Picture